alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

   name: Importing
   url: /topic/business-and-self-employed/importing.html
 ---
-You use must meet the requirements for wood packaging or it could be rejected or destroyed.
+You use must meet the requirements for solid wood packaging or it could be rejected or destroyed.

 Packaging products include:

 - packing cases
-- boxes
-- crates
+- boxes and crates
 - drums and similar packing
-- pallets
-- box pallets
-- pallet collars
+- pallets, box pallets and pallet collars
 - dunnage (loose wood used to protect goods and their packaging)

-You don't need to follow these rules for processed woods like plywood, raw wood of less than 6mm thickness, or other packaging materials like cardboard.
+These rules don't apply to processed woods like plywood, raw wood of less than 6mm thickness, or other packaging materials like cardboard.

 $CTA